 By Michael Lanza

-Let’s say it up front: The U.S. National Park System is without equal.
-The natural beauty, variety, pristine character, and scale of it have no parallel in the world.
-And everyone should set a lifetime goal of exploring as many of our 59 national parks as possible.
-But the truth is, a handful of flagship parks rise above the rest—including, unquestionably, Yosemite.
-Created in 1890, our third national park harbors some of the most breathtaking and inspiring scenery and wild lands in the entire parks system.
-And you can reach some of Yosemite’s finest views on dayhikes.
+The natural beauty, variety, pristine quality, and scale of America’s National Park System have no parallel in the world.
+Still, a handful of flagship parks rise above the rest—including, unquestionably, Yosemite.
+Created in 1890, our third national park harbors some of the most breathtaking and inspiring wild lands in the entire parks system.
+And best of all, you can reach some of Yosemite’s finest scenery on dayhikes.

 May Lake and Mount Hoffmann